-Former collegiate baseball standout and Presbyterian College softball assistant Justin Miller is in his first season as assistant softball coach at Virginia Tech after spending three seasons at PC.
+Former collegiate baseball standout and Presbyterian College softball assistant Justin Miller is in his second season as assistant softball coach at Virginia Tech after spending three seasons at PC.

 As an assistant in 2012, Miller helped the program to an historic win at the Big South Conference tournament, the first in program history.
 His expertise as produce the team’s highest on-base percentage and most RBIs in a season since 2008, as several players earned all-conference honors.

 Miller joined the Blue Hose after serving as assistant coach at Akron University.
 There he worked with the baseball program and coached outfielders, catchers and assisted with hitters.

 Prior to Akron, Miller was at The Ohio State University and coached position players, specializing in working with the catchers.
 Miller has also worked various baseball and softball camps and has done private instruction.